ICJIA/history-of-computing-webpage/README.md

 # Test for a simple, single-page content-based web app.

 A test web app that displays content and provides a quiz.
-A certificate can be printed at the end.

 The idea here is to create a simple web page with a few sections and a quiz system.
 At the end of the quiz, users have the option to generate a certificate of completion.

-This is a scaffold for future development.
+This is a test scaffold for future development.

 ## Demo Site